alchemyplatform/lab/webhooks/readme.md

 - Main advantage is that you'll get access to a typed payload object in your handler. 🪄

+- ⚠️ Test payloads will fail validation.
+They differ slightly from production payloads - we're working on a fix.
+In meantime, we would recommend testing with production payloads.

 ### _transformPayload_

 _Most teams won't need to use this middleware._